October 28, 2025

 Counterfactuals can be described with potential outcomes:

-If \(X\) is a variable for a suspected cause (having a trans friend) and \(Y\) is a variable for what is possibly affected (voting for fee increase)…
+If \(X\) is a variable for a suspected cause (using social media) and \(Y\) is a variable for what is possibly affected (dating rival partisan)…

 potential outcomes notation: